 For example you might begin each morning by spending 10 minutes in a comfortable environment doing a breathing exercise.
 One of the recommended ways to practise breathing is to do what is called diaphragmatic breathing, as follows: Place one hand on your chest and the other on your stomach.
 Breathe in through your nose slowly, allowing your stomach to swell, pushing out the hand that is resting on it and then gently exhaling to allow your stomach to subside.
 If the hand on your chest is moved by your breath rather than the hand on your stomach then you are not breathing through your diaphragm, so practise again until it is the stomach which moves.
 Count your breaths one by one as you breathe in and out.

-• Practise a similar short breathing exercise at times when you are feeling anxious or before going into a situation which you dread.
+• Practice a similar short breathing exercise at times when you are feeling anxious or before going into a situation which you dread.

-Cognitive behavioural therapy or coaching can also be helpful in teaching you techniques which you can practise to deal with the negative and anxious thoughts which are leading you to become worried and stressed.
+Cognitive behavioral therapy or coaching can also be helpful in teaching you techniques which you can practice to deal with the negative and anxious thoughts which are leading you to become worried and stressed.

 For example, if you suffer from social anxiety you might have a tendency to mind read – that is to say, you imagine what other people will think (imagining that they will think something negative about you).
 Try writing down these thoughts prior to going into the problematic situation and then write down some alternative thoughts that you might say to yourself to counter the mind reading thoughts.